 At the end 2018 we attended an event where Nick Hopkins at the Law Commission said he did not expect reform to be in 2019.
 It's now 2021.

 Realistically we expect these changes will still to be some years away.
-One of the reasons the Government are implementing the process in two stages is because they know how long it will take to implement the changes included in Stage 2.
+One of the reasons the government are implementing the process in two stages is because they know how long it will take to implement the changes included in Stage 2.

 I want to extend my lease: Should I wait for this change before doing so?

 The short-answer is: if your lease is currently above 80 years and you do not have a high ground rent then there is limited benefit in waiting - the changes probably wont significantly affect you.
+Get in touch with us today to discuss how our lease extension specialists can help you.

 If you have a lease already below 80 years or you do have a high ground rent then it may well be worth waiting - but read our article on this very topic.